codewars/content-issues/update-python-kata/README.md

 ## Will my kata stop working if they are not updated?

 No. The Codewars staff explicitly take care to not leave kata broken when updating the code runner.
-When any change is going to be introduced, it will be done in a backwrds compatible way.
+When any change is going to be introduced, it will be done in a backwards compatible manner.
 However, if your kata would not work without being fixed, it will simply postpone the update or increase the efforts needed to roll one out.

 ## How do I update old kata?

 Basically you need to do two things:
  - make sure that all assertions are called inside of a function decorated with `@it`,
- - add missing imports for `solution`, `codewars_test`, and `preloaded` modules if necessary, to the full tet suite and sample tests (and `preloaded` to example solution, if necessary).
+- add missing imports for `solution`, `codewars_test`, and `preloaded` modules if necessary, to the full test suite and sample tests (and `preloaded` to the example solution, if necessary).

 There's a [reference of the new Python testing framework](https://docs.codewars.com/languages/python/codewars-test/#python-codewars-test-framework) and [tutorial on creating Python kata](https://docs.codewars.com/languages/python/authoring/#testing-framework) which contains some explanations and examples.
 We hope these will be helpful.

-It would be great if some other, existing issues were also addressed, in the one go.
+It would be great if some other existing issues were also addressed in one go.

-If you write a post in kata discussion to get attention of its author or to signal the neccessity of update, consider using `suggestion` label instead of `issue`.
-After the kata is updated, it would be nice to thank the author or mainainer for handling it.
+If you write a post in the kata discourse to get the author's attention or to signal the necessity of the update, consider labelling it as a "Suggestion" instead of an "Issue".
+After the kata is updated, it would be nice to thank the author or maintainer for handling it.

 ## I cannot update my kata, but I want to.
 What should I do?

 You can just leave it, and someone will eventually handle it.
-You can also create an issue on [content issues board](https://github.com/codewars/content-issues/issues) so it would be hopefully processed sooner.
+You can also create an issue on the [content issues board](https://github.com/codewars/content-issues/issues) so it would hopefully be processed sooner.